circuitdao/docs/docs/getting-started/connect-wallet.md

 :::info

 Circuit is currently on testnet11.
-You can get Testnet XCH (TXCH) from the [official faucet](https://testnet11-faucet.chia.net).
+You can get Testnet XCH (TXCH) from the [TXCH Faucet](https://txchfaucet.com).

 :::